10 Best Herbal Tinctures For Lymph Node Swelling

 thuja occidentalis tincture

-Thuja occidentalis, also known as arborvitae, is a traditional herbal remedy that has been used for centuries for its potential anti-inflammatory and immune-supporting properties.
+Thuja occidentalis, also known as eastern arborvitae, is a traditional herbal remedy that has been used for centuries to support immune function and address various health conditions, including lymph node swelling.

 2. Echinacea purpurea